qgis/QGIS-Documentation/source/docs/user_manual/print_composer/create_output.rst

 Export settings
 ===============

-Whenever you export a print layout, there are a bunch of export settings QGIS needs to check in order to return the most appropriate output.
+Whenever you export a print layout, there are a selection of export settings QGIS needs to check in order to return the most appropriate output.
 These configurations
 are: